QuectelWB/STD_Modules/UsbNet/ppp.md

 ppp won't occupy an USB interface descriptor. ppp is one way the modules to set up data call on the data link layer.
 Normally the modules will use the USB interface 3 (you can call it ttyPPP port, or ttyModem port, it will be shown as a modem in the devmgmt on Windows OS.) to start a ppp connection.

+Point - to - Point Protocol (PPP) is a communication protocol of the data link layer that is used to transmit multiprotocol data between two directly connected (point-to-point) computers.
+It is a byte - oriented protocol that is widely used in broadband communications having heavy loads and high speeds.
+Since it is a data link layer protocol, data is transmitted in frames.
+It is also known as RFC 1661.

 /*
  * Exit status values.